-Harold Boué aka Abstraxion and Lion’s Drums is a French producer based in
+Harold Boué aka Abstraxion and Lion’s Drums, is a French producer based in Marseille.

-Harold co-runs Biologic records with his long term partner in crime DC Salas, and produced music by Matisa, ڭليثرGlitter٥٥, Malcolm, among others.
-He travelled across the globe with his heavy gear to perform live and dj sets in places such as Pitchfork festival, Berghain – Panorama-bar, occasionally sharing the decks for wild back-to-backs with beloved musical friends such as Roman Flügel, Budino, Bufiman, Chloé, Zozo…
+Harold co-runs Biologic records with partner in crime DC Salas, and has released music by Matisa, ڭليثرGlitter٥٥, Malcolm, among others.
+He travels across the globe to perform a hardware live act or dj sets in places such as Pitchfork festival or Berghain/Panorama-bar, and occasionally sharing the decks for wild back-to-back sessions with beloved musical friends such as Roman Flügel, Budino, Bufiman, Chloé, Zozo…